redecentralize/alternative-internet/README.md

 [Cowbox](http://ideelibre.fr/cowbox/index.php/Main_Page) is a hand-held standalone server, broadcasting its own network and containing web applications for coworking.

-### Cozy Cloud
+### Cozy

 [Cozy](http://cozy.io) is a personal cloud you can host, hack and delete.
 With Cozy, you manage your web apps like you were on your smartphone.
-It provides an open market place from where you can install the web app you made yourself.
-(Cozy is a [personal PaaS](http://cozy.io/hack/getting-started/architecture-overview.html)).
+It provides an open market place from where you can install the web app you made yourself (Cozy is a [personal PaaS](http://cozy.io/hack/getting-started/architecture-overview.html)).
 Today, the most successful applications are Contact and Calendar managers that you can synchronize with any device.
 Check the [demo](https://demo.cozycloud.cc) to discover more applications.

 ### Cryptosphere